Global CucinaGlobal Cucina

 6. 6

-When you have obtained a compact mass, transfer it to a lightly floured work surface and work the dough vigorously 16 until you obtain a smooth and homogeneous consistency.
+When you have obtained a compact mass, transfer it to a lightly floured work surface and work the dough vigorously 16 times until you obtain a smooth and homogeneous consistency.
 Place the dough back in the bowl, cover with a damp cloth, and let it rest for 15 minutes at room temperature.

 7. 7